Shaik-pardi-11/Predictive-Risk-Aware-DQN-for-Dynamic-Obstacle-Avoidance/README.md

 | Total Goals (500 ep) | 3 | **6** | **2× more** |
 | Total Collisions | 497 | **494** | **-3** |

-> ⚠️ **Note:** Both agents are still in early training at 500 episodes.
-The environment is highly challenging — a 12×12 grid with 5 fast-moving obstacles and sparse goal reward.
-The Risk-Aware agent demonstrates measurably better performance even at this early stage, achieving **twice the number of successful goal reaches**.

 ### Ablation — Penalty Weight Study (`test_penalty.py`)